Don't tell unless asked is an unwritten rule of golf etiquette when it comes to offering swing tips.

 6. GET A LEG UP

 One of the best ways to improve golf performance is proper posture at address, which includes a straight back in order to achieve proper turns in the backswing and follow-through.
 To achieve this, flexibility in the hamstring is critical.
 Jeremy Klinkhamer, who works with the San Diego Body Balance for Performance Center, recommends a hamstring stretch that can be performed in a doorway.Lie on your back with one leg on the wall and the other leg through the open doorway.
 The leg that is up should have a straight knee with the foot in a neutral position.
 The leg through the door should be bent to alleviate back tension.
 Move closer to the wall for more stretch and away from the wall for less stretch.
-The stretch should be gentle enough to tolerate for three minutes.
+The stretch should be gentle enough to tolerate for three minutes.7.
+MAKING THE ROUNDS

-"You play the course three holes at a time," Boldin said.
+Chip Boldin, director of golf for Pro Kids Golf Academy in San Diego, says playing mini-rounds within a round will lead to improved scores."You play the course three holes at a time," Boldin said.
 "When you're done with three holes you fold the scorecard over and then play the next three."

 The method not only prevents players from getting down on themselves after a stretch of bad holes, it also prevents players from getting too comfortable.